sugan0tech/sugan0tech/README.md

 - Kotlin: Got interested in it, need to use it for Spring and Android development.
 - Lua: Planing on improving my development environment by using scripts on lua (vim etc).

-## 💼 Professional Experience

-- RCT pvt limited:  made some automations in python, CDN integration and a CLi application.

-For a detailed overview of my experience, please visit my [LinkedIn profile](https://www.linkedin.com/in/sugan0tech).

 ## 📚 Featured Projects

 Here are some of my notable projects: